8ta4/say/README.md

 `say` aims to capture your thoughts anytime, but it's not magic.
 If a human can't understand you, `say` will probably struggle too.

 Here are some pro tips:
-- Practice verbalizing your inner monologues.
+- Practice verbalizing every internal monologue.
 It's like learning a new language!
 - Keep your words simple and clear.
 It's like touch-typing for your voice.
 - Consider accent coaching.
 No offense, but Standard American English is the most recognized.
 Yeah, it's accentist.
 - Look into voice training.
 You don't want to lose your voice after a long chat, right?